BlackbitDigitalCommerce/pimcore-data-director-facebook/README.md

 ## Setup export

+Select `Facebook Commerce Feed` from the list of templates for the `Result Callback function` in data director's attribute mapping.

-You only have to map your data object class fields to the Facebook fields via drag & drop.
+Then the fields which the Facebook feed supports will appear as *virtual* fields in attribute mapping.
+To those fields you can map your data object class fields via drag & drop (and additional callback functions if necessary).
 Afterwards you can access the export either via manual import or by a URL (via Data Director's REST API).